seanmcewenatblinker/data-engineer-project/DESIGN_AND_IMPLEMENTATION.md

 ##### Follow-up: If I had more time
 I wasn't able to do everything I would want in building a production application.
-However, I think what I was able was a decent v1.
+However, I think what I was able to produce was a decent v1.
 Here is a list of things I would build on in v2.

 * I would orchestrate this using a dockerized Apache Airflow deployment.
 * I would spend more time cleansing the data.
 I did some regex parsing, but noticed some records looked "dirty" (i.e. movie records with no movie id).
 I chose to spend my time developing the core implementation for this.
 * I would write some unit tests and integration tests.
+* I would write this in Scala and created a configurable JAR.